pron. "ohm cue tee tee" or "omega cutie"

 You can specify to use a faster, less synchronous configuration which may be good enough for your use case.

 The implementation will use SQLite WAL.
-Set db_fast=True
+Set db_fast=True when constructing the client like so:

-from ohmqtt.property import MQTTConnectProps
+from ohmqtt import Client, MQTTConnectProps

 connect_props = MQTTConnectProps(SessionExpiryInterval=0xffffffff)